codekraft-studio/angular-image-fallback/README.md

 If the **custom image loading fails**, the default one will be used instead.

+---

-### Service API:
+### Service methods:

-You can use the imageFallbackService to customize globally the module settings:
+You can use the imageFallbackService to customize the module settings for you app:

 * **getDefaultImage**: get the default module fallback image
 * **setDefaultImage**: set a new default module fallback image